UDT-ITF/website/source/api/index.md

 This is an example of a hierachical text mode which follows some relatively simple rules, which are expanded in detail the table below:
 - Coordinates may be truncated from the right hand side (removing the most fine-grained divisions first)
-- - If a fragment starting point is truncated, missing values _MUST_ be assumed to be "1"
+  - If a fragment starting point is truncated, missing values _MUST_ be assumed to be "1"
-- - If a fragment end point is truncated, missing values _MUST_ be assumed to be their maximum valid value
+  - If a fragment end point is truncated, missing values _MUST_ be assumed to be their maximum valid value
 - Length specifiers _MUST_ operate at the same granularity as the starting point
+  - Length specifiers can flow over.
+For example, requesting more lines than are on a page is valid, provided subsequent pages have sufficient lines.
-- A single set of coordinates retuens a single item at the same level of granularity as the coordinates
+- A single set of coordinates returns a single item at the same level of granularity as the coordinates

 | Form of Fragment Parameter| Description |
 | ------------------- | ------------ |